-In this subsection we are concerned with the segmentation of a synthetically created and corrupted torus voxel image. by this example we demonstrate not only the influence of the shape prior on the segmentation result but in particular also the capability of the method to segment surfaces of arbitrary topology, i.e. a torus in this case.
+We now consider the segmentation of a synthetically created and corrupted torus voxel image.
+By this example we demonstrate not only the influence of the shape prior on the segmentation result, but in particular also the capability of the method to segment surfaces of compley geometry, i.e., a torus in this case.
 We generated 15 binary training voxel images containing elliptic tori with differing radii and positions (see Figure 4).
-Using the software ITK-SNAP [49] we computed the according input meshes $\Omega_1, \ldots, \Omega{15}$ which are the actual input data for the shape statistics.
+Using the software ITK-SNAP [53] we computed the according input meshes $\Omega_1, \ldots, \Omega{15}$ which are the actual input data for the shape statistics.

-Figure 4: 15 different voxel images of tori used as training data
+Figure 4: 15 different voxel images of tori used as training data by a large black strip as shown in Figure 5(a).

-Using the surface meshes Scheme 1.1 has been used to compute a shape space and a Mahalanobis distance in it.
-This shape information was then used to segment a torus corrupted by a large black strip as shown in Figure 5(a).
 Because high contrasts occur in the images, we chose (32) as the segmentation functional, which we minimized using the CMA-ES.
-The segmentation algorithm was run with k=15 balls.
+The segmentation algorithm was run with k = 15 balls.
 The shrink factor s was included in the minimization process.
 As initial value for s it proved suitable to take high values if long and thin structures were expected and smaller values in case of more compact objects.
 The results of the segmentation process with different values for the regularization parameter β are shown in Figure 5(b)-(d).
-As expected, small values of β , i.e. segmentation with low influence of the regularization, results in improper segmentation results (Figure 5(b)-(c)), while the right choice of β yields a good segmentation, as seen in Figure 5(d).
-Note that the slight inaccuracies in the segmentation are a consequence of using skin surfaces as surface generation method, which often results in a surface of ball-like structure by nature.
+As expected, small values of β , i.e., segmentation with low influence of the regularization, results in improper segmentation results (Figure 5(b)-(c)), while the right choice of β yields a good segmentation, as seen in Figure 5(d).